Signal transduction: Stimuli

 The basis for signal transduction is the transformation of a certain stimulus into a biochemical signal.
-The nature of such stimuli can vary widely, ranging from extracellular cues, such as the presence of EGF, to intracellular events, such as the DNA damage resulting from replicative telomere attrition.
+The nature of such stimuli can vary widely, ranging from extracellular cues, such as the presence of epidermal growth factor (EGF), to intracellular events, such as the DNA damage resulting from replicative telomere attrition.
 Traditionally, signals that reach the central nervous system are classified as senses.
 These are transmitted from neuron to neuron in a process called synaptic transmission.
 Many other intercellular signal relay mechanisms exist in multicellular organisms, such as those that govern embryonic development.

 Ligands

 The majority of signal transduction pathways involve the binding of signaling molecules, known as ligands, to receptors that trigger events inside the cell.
 The binding of a signaling molecule with a receptor causes a change in the conformation of the receptor, known as receptor activation.
 Most ligands are soluble molecules from the extracellular medium which bind to cell surface receptors.
 These include growth factors, cytokines and neurotransmitters.
 Components of the extracellular matrix such as fibronectin and hyaluronan can also bind to such receptors (integrins and CD44, respectively).
 In addition, some molecules such as steroid hormones are lipid-soluble and thus cross the plasma membrane to reach cytoplasmic or nuclear receptors.
 In the case of steroid hormone receptors, their stimulation leads to binding to the promoter region of steroid-responsive genes.

 Not all classifications of signaling molecules take into account the molecular nature of each class member.
 For example, odorants belong to a wide range of molecular classes, as do neurotransmitters, which range in size from small molecules such as dopamine to neuropeptides such as endorphins.
 Moreover, some molecules may fit into more than one class, e.g. epinephrine is a neurotransmitter when secreted by the central nervous system and a hormone when secreted by the adrenal medulla.

 Some receptors such as HER2 are capable of ligand-independent activation when overexpressed or mutated.
 This leads to constitutive activation of the pathway, which may or may not be overturned by compensation mechanisms.
-In the case of HER2, which acts as a dimerization partner of other EGFRs, constitutive activation leads to hyperproliferation and cancer.
+In the case of HER2, which acts as a dimerization partner of other epidermal growth factor receptors (EGFR), constitutive activation leads to hyperproliferation and cancer.